 Nutrition-Improve quality of macros and micros.
 Use of proper meal timing throughout the day.
 Consider fasting windows, 12 hour windows most beneficial for weight management.
 Meet individualize caloric needs.
 Ensure proper pre, intra and post training fueling.

-Exercise/Movement- Improve blood flow, remove waste and resolve muscle soreness through mobility, flexibility, and active recovery (often better than passive rest unless recovering from intense activity) techniques.
+Active Recovery- Improve blood flow, remove waste and resolve muscle soreness through mobility, flexibility, and active recovery (often better than passive rest unless recovering from intense activity) techniques.
 Soft tissue mobilizations using foam roller, massage gun, and dry needling.

 Sleep-Circadian Rhythm is linked to metabolism and effects hormone balance.
 Less than 8 hours of sleep affects aerobic output, increases risk for injury, decreases cognitive function, decreases skill development and is linked to obesity.